zentrocdot/artificial-intelligence-tools/README.md

 <p align="justify">This is a new created repository for my <it>Artificial Intelligence</it> (AI) tools.
 At the moment one can only find some <code>Bash</code> scripts in this repository.
 In the future one will find also <code>Python</code> scripts in it.
 I already have use cases for <code>Python</code>, but I haven't had the time to delve into them yet.</p>

 <p align="justify">Some time ago I started to use AI for image generation.
 This is an extension of my ability to use photos, image graphics, pixel graphics and vector graphics.
-I create Non-Fungible Token (NFT) for myself from some selected AI-generated images.
-This repository contains scripts or programs that I am using to simplify my work both in generating AI images and minting NFTs.</p>
+I create Non-Fungible Token (NFT) for myself from some selected AI-generated images.</p>

+<p align="justify">This repository contains scripts or programs that I am using to simplify my work both in generating AI images and minting NFTs.</p>

 ## Software in Use